freee/a11y-guidelines/en/source/intro/contributing.rst

       Contains schema definitions for files in the :file:`yaml` directory and files needed to process these files.
 :file:`tools`
    :file:`yaml2rst`
-      Contains scripts and related files needed to generate the required reStructuredText.
+      Contains scripts and related files needed to generate the required reST files.
-      Originally, it was a script for processing YAML files and outputting reStructuredText files, thus this name, but now it also includes the functionality to process the source code of axe-core and output the necessary reStructuredText file.
+      Originally, it was a script for processing YAML files and outputting reST files, thus the name, but now it also includes the functionality to process the source code of axe-core and output the necessary reST file.
 :file:`vendor`
    Contains the source code of repositories referenced as submodules.
    Currently, this includes the source code of axe-core.